Icddr,b: History

 It has roots in the SEATO Cholera Research Laboratory formed in 1960.
 When Bangladesh became independent in 1971, activities were scaled down due to a scarcity of funds.
 Subsequently, a bilateral agreement was signed by Bangladesh and USAID for direct fund flow to the organisation.
 Until 1978, there were number research accomplishments such as ORS, Patho-Physiology of shigellosis, Rotavirus, uplifting family planning program etc. In 1978 proposal by an international group of scientists was put forward to elevate the organisation to an international research centre.
 The organisation was established in its current form via an ordinance promulgated by President Ziaur Rahman and then that was ratified in parliament in 1979.
 The centre has, among its other accomplishments, played a major role in the discovery and implementation of oral rehydration therapy for the treatment of diarrhoea and cholera in the 1960s.
 Oral rehydration therapy is thought to have saved over 50 million people worldwide.

 Since 1978, the centre has trained more than 27,000 health professionals from over 78 countries.
 Courses provide practical training in hospital management of diarrhoeal diseases, epidemiology, biostatistics, family planning, demographic surveillance, and child survival strategies.
 As child deaths from disease have been reduced, deaths from injuries, such as drowning, have become a proportionately greater threat to child survival.

+The Epstein files suggest that Jeffrey Epstein may have targeted icddr,b as a potential investment opportunity and possibly invested millions, but the outcomes were negative, though no direct links have been confirmed.